 This course provides students with fundamental concepts of geographical information sciences and remote sensing.
-It includes types of spatial information, database structures, analytical methods for spatial data analysis, and image processing.
-Student are exposed to a range of remotely sensed products and spatial data systems used for a wide range of environmental applications and engineering problems.
-Students will have hands on experience in the use of Geographical Information Systems and Remote Sensing software packages.
+It includes spatial reference systems, types of spatial information, database structures, analytical methods for spatial data analysis, and image processing.
+Students are exposed to a range of remotely sensed products and spatial data systems used for a wide range of environmental applications and engineering problems.
+Students will have hands on experience in the use of Geographical Information Systems and Remote Sensing software.

 On successful completion of the course students will be able to:

-1. Demonstrate a working knowledge of the theoretical background, methods, and applications of Geographical Information Systems (GIS) and Remote Sensing (RS)
+1. Apply knowledge of the background, methods, and applications of Geographical Information Systems (GIS) and Remote Sensing (RS) to surveying and engineering applications.

-2. Have hands on experience with spatial data processing and analysis in computer based GIS/RS software and exposure to practical engineering applications
+2. Execute spatial data processing and analysis procedures to practical engineering applications using computer based GIS/RS software.

-3. Learn practical skill sets to collect, store, retrieve, transform, and display various spatial data
+3. Apply practical skill sets to collect, store, retrieve, transform, and display various spatial data in a GIS environment.

-4. Perform the image processing and be able to interpret remotely sensed data
+4. Perform image processing and be able to interpret remotely sensed data in a GIS environment.

 • Georeferencing and spatial coordinate systems